 Frosted Tips

-Back in the 90s, everyone wanted to be like their favorite boy band members and bleach the tips of their hair.
-It was the ultimate cool factor.
-Some people could still pull it off today, but imagine showing up to the office with this same hairstyle from the 90s.
-You have to think twice before showing up to your boss!
+Back in the 1990s, everyone wanted to look like their favorite boy band member and bleach the tips of their hair.
+It was the coolest thing to do.
+Some people today can still do this look, but think about showing up to the office with a hairstyle from the 90s.
+You would have to think about whether or not you are going to show up with that hairstyle to meet with your boss!

 Blockbuster

-Before the age of Netflix and other streaming services, going to Blockbuster on a Friday night to rent a movie was a weekly ritual for many.
-But as technology advanced, the need for physical DVDs dwindled, and Blockbuster became a nostalgic relic.
-The last remaining store serves as a reminder of simpler times and the joy of browsing aisles for the perfect movie.
+In a time before Netflix and other forms of streaming online entertainment, going to Blockbuster on a Friday night to rent a movie was often a weekly tradition.
+But as advancements in technology diminished the necessity of having a hard copy DVD, Blockbuster passed into becoming a nostalgic memory and unpreserved artifact.
+The final remaining Blockbuster is a time capsule that reminds us of a much simpler time and the fun of walking down aisles to find the perfect movie.

 AOL Instant Messenger (AIM)

-If you were a 90s kid, chances are you spent countless hours on AIM chatting with friends and crushes.
-But today, with numerous other messaging apps and social media platforms, AIM is a thing of the past.
-Still, the sound of the door opening and closing, the away messages, and the famous “ASL?” question will forever be in our memory.
+If you grew up in the 90s, you likely spent a lot of time chatting on AIM with your friends and crushes.
+Nowadays, there are many other messaging apps and social media sites, so AIM is basically a relic at this point.
+Nevertheless, the sound of the door opening and closing, the Away Messages, and the “ASL?” question will always be etched in our minds.

 Rollerblades